shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

 Attackers:
-1. Breached update servers
+1. Compromised the update server
 2. Injected malicious code
-3. Delivered it as a trusted update
+3. Pushed it out as a legitimate update

-👉 This is a **supply chain attack**
+👉 This is a classic **supply chain attack**

 ---